 Before coming to Hillsdale, Mr. Bell was the Assistant Principal of Stillwater Township School, located in Sussex County, NJ.
 His responsibilities focused on the day-to-day operations of a Pre-K to 6th-grade building with approximately 370 students in a rural setting.

-Previously, Mr. Bell was a Grade 2 teacher in the Kinnelon Public Schools.
+Previously, Mr. Bell was a Grade 2 Teacher in the Kinnelon Public Schools.
 He was also an “acting building administrator” during the absence of the building principal in his last year at Kiel Elementary School.
-While serving on various district committees, he completed numerous projects on adding technology to the classroom.
-He co-presented at Rutgers University on implementing a code of conduct at the K-2 level.
+While serving on various district committees, he completed numerous projects on adding technology into the classroom and co-presented at Rutgers University on the importance of implementing a code of conduct at the K-2 level.
 He served as Assistant Varsity Girls’ Soccer Coach (2007-2011, 2013 - 2018) and Head Girls’ Middle School Soccer Coach (2007-2008).
 In 2008, the PRM Middle School team won the Morris County Championship for the first time in 23 years.
 In 2008 and 2009, the Kinnelon High School team was crowned Morris County Champions.
-In 2014, the team won the second state championship in the program's history.
+In 2014, the team won the second state championship in the program’s history.

 Mr. Bell began his teaching career in First Grade in Wyckoff, NJ, after completing his third-grade student teaching assignment at Sicomac School.

-When he is not at Meadowbrook, Mr. Bell proudly volunteers as an emergency responder in his hometown of Pequannock Township.
-He has been a volunteer firefighter since August of 2001.
+Mr. Bell proudly volunteers as an emergency responder in his hometown of Pequannock Township.
+He has been a volunteer firefighter since August 2001.
 In 2012, he was sworn in as Fire Chief for the first time and completed his term in 2014.
-On January 1, 2018, he began his second tenure as Fire Chief of the department and will complete his term at the end of the year.
-Additionally, he is a Deputy Coordinator of the Office of Emergency Management to assist the town with planning and managing significant emergencies/incidents.
+On January 1, 2018, he began his second tenure as the department’s Fire Chief and retired on January 1, 2023.
+Additionally, he is a Deputy Coordinator of the Office of Emergency Management to assist the town with planning for and managing significant emergencies/incidents.
 He is also a volunteer Varsity Assistant Girls’ Soccer Coach at Pequannock Township High School.

 Mr. Bell and his wife, Kristin, have two children, Braeden and Andrew, and reside in Pompton Plains with their dogs, Rooney and Addie.